The Department of Speech-Language Pathology offers three interwoven academic programs.

 The two-year Professional Phase (six semesters) graduate program includes specialized knowledge and skills required to become professionally certified as a Speech-Language Pathologist.

-In the program, students earn a Bachelor of Sciences in Health Sciences degree after completing the first two semesters of the Professional Phase curriculum and receive a Master's degree in Speech-Language Pathology four semesters later.
+In the program, students earn a Bachelor of Sciences in Health Sciences degree after completing the first two semesters of the Professional Phase curriculum and receive a Master of Science degree in Speech-Language Pathology four semesters later.

-Students completing the Pre-Professional and Professional Phases of the program at Duquesne are eligible to apply for Pennsylvania teacher certification.
+Students completing the Pre-Professional and Professional Phases of the program at Duquesne are eligible to apply for clinical certification by the American Speech-Language-Hearing Association, licensure to practice from the Commonwealth of Pennsylvania, and for Pennsylvania teacher certification.

 Students also have the option of completing a thesis as part of the Professional Phase.
 More information about this option is linked below.